How to Determine Buyer Intent For SaaS Products

 • Importantly, understand how you can help your customers.

 Let’s create a demo buyer profile for better understanding.
-Imagine, you are a SaaS company like Salesforce offering CRM solution, so your customer persona will be like—
+Imagine, you are a SaaS company like Salesforce offering CRM solutions, so your customer persona will be like this—

 Age: 30 to 50 years